 - 1. Promote, research, and evaluate best management practices (BMPs) on public and private lands, in order to provide long-term benefits to fish and wildlife. - 2.
 Develop innovative, market-based policies to make substantive conservation efforts financially feasible. - 3.
-Education and public outreach to change landscape and ecosystem norms. - 4.
-Through demonstration, educate people on the opportunity for public and private lands to slow and store water for multiple benefits (e.g., water quality, habitat, flood mitigation) as well as for carbon sequestration. - 5.
+Enhance education and public outreach to change landscape and ecosystem norms. - 4.
+Educate people through demonstration on the opportunity for public and private lands to slow and store water for multiple benefits (e.g., water quality, habitat, flood mitigation) as well as for carbon sequestration. - 5.
 Improve and demonstrate how working lands can be economically productive and good habitat. - 6.
 Increase understanding and assessment of tradeoffs among different environmental and societal goals to improve decisions on public and private lands. - 7.
 Evaluate, prioritize, and demonstrate how working lands and renewable energy can be mutually beneficial. - 8.
-Research and demonstration that show the practical value of regenerative agriculture. - 9.
-Development and implementation of agricultural cropping systems with diverse crops that provide multiple benefits, including exploring markets and supply chain. - 10.
+Research and demonstrate the practical value of regenerative agriculture. - 9.
+Develop and implement agricultural cropping systems with diverse crops that provide multiple benefits, including exploring markets and supply chain. - 10.
 Research, develop, and demonstrate agricultural production processes and systems that are significantly less carbon-intensive and decrease the loss of nutrients into ground water and surface water. - 11.
 Preserve and protect the watersheds that are already in good shape. - 12.
-Conservation actions that prioritize the needs of vulnerable, declining, poorly understood, and sensitive species. - 13.
+Implement conservation actions that prioritize the needs of vulnerable, declining, poorly understood, and sensitive species. - 13.
 Encourage landscape-level and eco-type planning, instead of parcel-level. - 14.
 Identify high-quality habitat, recreation open spaces, and other high-priority areas for action. - 15.
-Projects that enlist the support of multiple agencies and organizations.
+Prioritize projects that enlist the support of multiple agencies and organizations.